Panotour - FAQ - Viewing the tour on a mobile

 - PDF Viewer displays only the first page (iOS 8.x - OS issue)

-- On iPhones only, LivePano will be displayed in fullscreen mode and not seamlessly integrated into the sphere.
-Video spots and display a video will also open fullscreen.
+- On iPhones only, the display a video action will open fullscreen.

-- The gyroscope is extremely unreliable on many Android devices
+- The gyroscope can be unreliable on some Android devices

 - No specific OS

 - Tour videos require a user action to start

 - The .flv and .f4v video formats are Flash video formats, and as such will not work in the HTML5 player.